HarrisL2/hello-world/README.md

 hello-world
 ===========

 The first time trying to use github :D So I should edit this now?
+Then close the issue?